Copywriting and the Power of... Poetry?

 So, whatever it is you’re writing, if it’s important that it be clear, concise and error-free (and when isn’t that important?), be sure to follow my brother-in-law’s advice and, “Be patient, dude.”
 You’ll find your work is much better when it’s fully fermented.

 One of the most powerful pieces of marketing content I ever helped produce was a simple spreadsheet.
-Truth be told, its empty cells far outnumbered those with data.
-Yet people requested it… a lot.
+Truth be told, it mostly contained empty cells.
+But people requested it… a lot.
 The reason this fairly barren document was so coveted by the company's website visitors was as much about what it represented as what it provided.

 First, it displayed the company’s confidence in its products.
 And second, it showed their desire to collaborate with prospects and help them with their research.
 So, what was in it?
 The spreadsheet contained a list of product features on the vertical axis, and the names of the company's products on the horizontal.
 Xs denoted which systems had which features.